 Grace to you and peace from God our Father and from our Lord and Savior, Jesus Christ, Amen.
 We are anxious in a very good way to celebrate the birth of our Savior!
 Do you remember my dear friends when as a child you counted down the days?
 I can remember sitting by the Christmas tree and deriving so much excitement from just peering at the lights and the ornaments...and to see presents underneath, well, that was almost too much to take in!
-And even as my youngest child has reminded me of the special joy known in the heart of a child, I have been reminded through her of just how exciting this time can be!
-She can't wait for the day to come!
-We should be like her!
 Christmas is almost here and we can't wait!

-But here in our Gospel this morning -- one more canticle; one more special song for us to consider before Christmas on the occasion of what the Church calls "The Visitation," when Mary traveled for about four (4) days to visit her cousin Elisabeth -the Lord surprises us that there was a coming of Christ (a sending of Christ to appreciate the actual word "Christ-mass" before His birth; a kind of "Christmas" before Christmas).
-That is, we mustn't forget dear Christians that before the birth of our Savior, there was for Him just like there was for you, a conception -- the vehicle used by God to initiate the incarnation insofar as it touches our lives in this world -- God taking upon Himself flesh; true God becoming also at the same time true man nine months before His birth; your brother who was and is true God.
-He became a true human like you and was therefore able to be your human representative and human substitute to save you from your sin and to save you from death.
+But here in our Gospel this morning, there is a special song for us to consider before Christmas on the occasion of what the Church calls "The Visitation," when Mary traveled for about four (4) days to visit her cousin Elisabeth.
+In this scene there is a kind of Christmas before Christmas.
+That is, we mustn't forget dear Christians that before the birth of our Savior, there was for Him just like there was for you, a conception -- the vehicle used by God to initiate the incarnation insofar as it touches our lives in this world -- God taking upon Himself human nature; true God becoming also at the same time, true man nine months before His birth.
+True God became your brother, a true human like you and was therefore able to be your human representative and human substitute to save you from your sin and to save you from death.
 As the great Athanasius wrote, "This He did out of sheer love for us, so that in His death all might die, and the law of death thereby be abolished because, when He had fulfilled in His body that for which it was appointed, [the law of death] was thereafter voided of its power for men...[and I especially love this part]...Thus He would make death to disappear from them as utterly as straw from fire (On the Incarnation, 34)."